Anne Hirondelle

-Anne Hirondelle (born 1944 in Vancouver, Washington) is an American ceramicist known for her approaches to both the form and function of her pieces.
+Anne Hirondelle (née Harvey; born 1944 in Vancouver, Washington) is an American ceramicist known for her approaches to both the form and function of her pieces.

 Career

 Early in her career, she created ceramics that took the form of traditional commercial pottery, such as pitchers and jars.

 In recent years, she has shifted her approach to create works that are more sculptural and less functional.

 These abstract pieces may be semi-spheres with sections missing; a series of layered and overlapping arcs; or a coil that continuously loops back on itself, becoming a towering spiral.

 As such, her creative process frequently begins not with throwing or sculpting, but with drawing and planning.

 Hirondelle now lives and works out of Port Townsend, WA, with her husband.

 Education

 In 1966, Hirondelle graduated from the University of Puget Sound with a bachelor's degree in English.
 The following year, she graduated with an master's degree in counseling psychology from Stanford University then she served as the director of the University of Seattle's Young Women's Christian Association for five years.

 From 1973 until 1974, Hirondelle attended law school at the University of Washington, intending to work for women's issues.
 During her time there, she enrolled in ceramics classes at the Factory of Visual Arts in Seattle.
 She decided to quit law school and she began attending the University of Washington's School of Art in 1974, earning her BFA in 1976.